 Risk assessment for fusarium mycotoxins in wheat

 Some fungal species can grow on crops and foodstuffs and produce toxic chemicals.
 Of widely varying toxicity to humans and animals, these chemicals are called mycotoxins.
-To keep mycotoxin levels below set limits, it is important to follow best practice.
+To keep mycotoxin levels below set limits, it is important to follow best practice – which includes the completion of a risk assessment.

 Which fungal species are associated with cereal mycotoxins?